nih-fmrif/ml/ads/postdoc/README.md

 ## How to apply:

-The successful candidate will work jointly with the laboratories of Drs.
+The successful candidate will work jointly with Drs.
 Daniel Pine, David Jangraw, and Francisco Pereira.
 Please write to them (pined@mail.nih.gov, david.jangraw@nih.gov, francisco.pereira@nih.gov) with your CV, using the email as the cover letter.
-Questions are also very welcome.
+Other enquiries are also very welcome.
 The National Institutes of Health is an equal opportunity employer.